-National standards for manure would be the basis for smart nutrient management in agriculture and also for reducing nutrient losses in the region.
-Photo: Helena Rosenlew.
+National standards for manure are the focus of the 2-day workshop, as it is the basis for smart nutrient management in agriculture and also for reducing nutrient losses in the region.